Illness and other absences

 We want to work with you and your children to ensure we reach at least the Government target.

 Children must be in full-time education by the start of the term following their fifth birthday.
 However, it is beneficial for children to be in school as much as possible from the start of term following their fourth birthday.

 If a pupil is poorly and will not be in school, parents / carers should inform the office by 9.15am.
 We have a dedicated phone line for absences where parents / carers can leave a message if the call is made out of office hours.
 Parents / carers should phone every day their child is absent, unless they have had sickness and diarrhoea when it is Southmead school policy for pupils to be absent from school for 48 hours after the last bout of being poorly.
 This is to reduce the spread of germs to the rest of the children, as per NHS advice.

 Attendance and Absence

-If you take your child on holiday in term time, without the prior approval of the school, you are liable for a cash penalty and in extreme cases there are legal implications for parents who do not act within the law
+The school has a duty to monitor children’s attendance.
+It is a priority issue for Ofsted and it is the school’s duty to keep abreast of any circumstances that mean children are not in school.
+Any holiday requests are only authorised if there are exceptional circumstances.
+If children are taken on holiday in term time, without the prior approval of the school, Parents / Carers are liable for a financial penalty and in extreme cases there are legal implications for parents who do not act within the law.